cbeauhilton/beauhilton.com/posts/geocheatcode.md

 and it centers the map on its best guess, and you scroll way on down, you'll find `APP_INITIALIZATION_STATE`, which contains latitude and longitude for the place the map centered on.
-(For some reason it puts it in "longitude, latitude" order instead of "latitude, longitude," but that's easily overcome.)

 I use the lovely [`requests-html`](https://docs.python-requests.org/projects/requests-html/en/latest/)